gsoules/MkDocs/digital-archive/docs/user/how-to-search.md

 ### Special Characters Used for Searching

-The right-side of the **_Advanced Search_** page lists the special characters you can use when searching.
+The right-side of the **_Advanced Search_** page lists special characters you can use when searching.
 You can also use this syntax in the search box that appears at the upper right of every page.

 ![advanced search](how-to-search-8.jpg)